coderbri/Python-Notebook/Intermediate_Python/D23-Turtle_Crossing_Capstone/README.md

 ## Update 4: Detect when the Turtle Collides with a Car (Game Over Logic)
 **Date:** 20250306

-**Objective:**
-    - Detect when the turtle player collides with a car and stop the game if this happens.
+**Objective:** Detect when the turtle player collides with a car and stop the game if this happens.

-- **Steps Taken:**
+### **Steps Taken**
 - Iterated through all cars in `car_manager.all_cars`.
 - Checked if the turtle’s distance from any car is less than 20px.
 - If a collision occurs, the game loop stops.

 ### Code Highlights